 A War At The Heart Of Nature

 Malick’s debut film, Badlands, is the only one around which an absolute critical consensus exists; which is to say, it is universally acclaimed, likely because it is his most stylistically accessible.
 Based on a true story, Badlands is the anti-Bonnie and Clyde, telling the dark tale of a murderous rampage by two teenagers who appear to be in love for no particular reason.
 Lacking any of the irreverence and cathartic violence of other lovers-on-a-crime-spree films, it is marked by a disconcerting lack of affect, one that seems matched by the banality of the film’s Midwestern settings—the “badlands” of the title—which appear to stretch on forever in perfect and silent emptiness.
 It is a portrayal of a soulless place populated by equally soulless people.
-Indeed, it seems, at times, as if Martin Sheen’s Kit kills people because he can’t think of anything better to do, and Sissy Spacek’s Holly goes along with it for largely the same reason.
+Indeed, it seems at times as if Martin Sheen’s Kit kills people because he can’t think of anything better to do, and Sissy Spacek’s Holly goes along with it for largely the same reason.
 It is, in short, Malick’s evocation of the silence of God.

 The director’s second film, Days of Heaven, his last for nearly two decades, is in many ways the opposite of Badlands.
 Portraying a deeply passionate love triangle between two Depression-era drifters and a wealthy farmer, it is set amidst the same Midwestern topography as Badlands.
 But these landscapes are no longer barren; they teem with golden light and unremitting fertility.
 Where the imagery of Badlands often has a refined and deliberate ugliness, Days of Heaven—thanks to the now-legendary work of cinematographers Nestor Almendros and Haskell Wexler—is possessed of what can only be described as a nearly impossible beauty.
 Its characters are equally vibrant, given to flights of operatic emotion that, while presented in an understated manner, are the opposite of the persistent deadness of Kit and Holly.
 From the plants and animals that form its backdrop to the characters who play out upon its canvas, Days of Heaven is furiously alive.

 The film also marks the first time explicitly religious themes begin to emerge in Malick’s work.
-The film’s Biblical resonances have been noted before: Lovers Bill and Abby pretend to be brother and sister, much as Abraham and Sarah do in the book of Genesis; their surrogate daughter, the precocious Linda, delivers a lengthy voiceover oration on the apocalyptic end of the world; a plague of locusts descends upon a once-peaceful farm, resulting in an inferno of fire and brimstone that wipes out a paradise that has now become corrupted by the sins of envy and deception.
+The film’s Biblical resonances have been noted before: Lovers Bill and Abby pretend to be brother and sister, much as Abraham and Sarah do in the book of Genesis; their surrogate daughter, the precocious Linda, delivers a lengthy voiceover oration on the apocalyptic end of the world; and a plague of locusts descends upon a once-peaceful farm, resulting in an inferno of fire and brimstone that wipes out a paradise that has now become corrupted by the sins of envy and deception.

 This theme of a lost paradise, destroyed by a fire this time, forms the primary theme of Malick’s next film, as if the almost 20 years that passed before The Thin Red Line simply never happened.
 Both Malick’s most and least religious film, The Thin Red Line is half a war film and half an extended meditation on such weighty concepts as nature, sin, violence, redemption, compassion, and existential solitude.

 Weaving together the bloody World War II battle for Guadalcanal with transcendent imagery of the island as a peaceful tropical paradise, Malick creates a swirling kaleidoscope of discordant images.
-In addition, a multi-character voiceover as a species of Greek chorus, bearing witness to both the carnage and the peaceful beauty in which it takes place with—depending on the viewer—some of the most evocative or pretentious dialogue ever put on screen.
+In addition, a multi-character voiceover as a species of Greek chorus bears witness to both the carnage and the peaceful beauty in which it takes place with—depending on the viewer—some of the most evocative or pretentious dialogue ever put on screen.
 “Where is it that we were together?” muses one voice.
 “Who were you that I lived with?
 The brother.
 The friend.
 Darkness.
 Light.
 Strife and love.
 Are they the workings of one mind?
 The features of the same face?”

 Who this hidden “face” belongs to is clear enough: A quasi-pantheistic deity who may encompass or embody both good and evil; the source of the endless contention of existence, harboring an answer to the question posed in the film’s opening line: “What’s this war at the heart of nature?”